a-sinclaire/ameliasweep/README.md

 ## Game Customization:
-Highscores can only be distinguished for the preset difficulties.
+The game has three preset difficulties: `BEGINNER`, `INTERMEDIATE`, and `EXPERT`.
+Any game that falls outside of these presets is a `CUSTOM` game.
 Custom games all have the label `CUSTOM`.
 You can modify what your own presets look like by modifying the values in the `config.yaml` file under `SETUP`.
 This allows you to define the board height, width, and ratio of mines.
 The ratio should be a value between 0 and 1.

 Note: If you modify these values the highscores will persist for the old settings.
 You may want to clear out the highscore file.

 ## Highscore Customization
+Highscores are only distinguished for the three present difficulties: `BEGINNER`, `INTERMEDIATE`, and `EXPERT`.
+`CUSTOM` games will also have a high score saved, but the settings for that game will not be saved or shown in the listing.

 By default, saved names will be shortened to 6 characters.
 And only the top 10 in each category will be saved.
 If there are less than 10 highscores in a category then any score will count as a highscore.

 The name length and highscore list length can be modified in the `config.yaml` under the section labeled `HIGHSCORES`.

 ## Control Customization:
-### Keyboard:
-In the configuration file there is a section labeled `KEYBOARD` under `CONTROLS` which allows you to change the default key bindings for each action.
+In the configuration file there is a section labeled  `CONTROLS` which allows you to change the default key bindings for each action.
+Each action can take a list of as many keybinds as you choose.
+For example, you could have the space bar OR the enter key open a cell.

+On some terminals keys may not produce the KeyCodes you expect.\
+For example the left arrow may produce an `A` instead of a `KEY_LEFT`, or the enter key may produce a new line character instead of `KEY_ENTER`.
+Setting different actions to the same key is undefined behavior.

 The notation used is `curses` KeyCodes.\
-A list of available `curses` Keycodes can be found at the bottom of this `README.md`.
+A list of available `curses` KeyCodes can be found at the bottom of this `README.md`.

-On some terminals keys may not produce the KeyCodes you expect.\
-For example the left arrow may produce an `A` instead of a `KEY_LEFT`.
+By default, the only actions enabled on the mouse are opening and flagging cells.
+A value of `NULL` indicates it is not set.

+*Warning: The mouse controls can be a bit janky at times.
+Use with caution.*

 If you would like to check to see what KeyCodes your keyboard and terminal is producing, run the following script:
 ```python